Insight·18 November 2025

 The numbers paint a sobering picture.
 According to the UK Government's Cyber Security Breaches Survey, 50% of businesses and 32% of charities reported experiencing some form of cyber security breach or attack in the past 12 months.
 For medium and large businesses, this figure rises to over 70%.

-But it's not just frequency that's increasing—it's impact.
+But it is not just frequency that is increasing, it is impact.
 The average cost of a cyber breach for UK businesses has risen to £4,200 for small businesses and over £19,400 for larger enterprises.
-For some organizations, particularly those handling sensitive data, the true cost including reputational damage can run into millions.
+For some organisations, particularly those handling sensitive data, the true cost including reputational damage can run into millions.

 The cybersecurity industry has grown into a multi-billion pound sector, yet breaches continue to accelerate.
-This isn't because security tools don't work—it's because they're solving the wrong problem.
+This is not because security tools do not work, it is because they are solving the wrong problem.

 Traditional security operates on a fundamental assumption: that data must remain connected and accessible.
 From this assumption flows an entire architecture of firewalls, intrusion detection systems, endpoint protection, and security operations centres.
 All of these tools are designed to protect connected data.

-But here's the uncomfortable truth: any data that's connected can be compromised.
-It's not a question of if, but when.
+But here is the uncomfortable truth: any data that is connected can be compromised.
+It is not a question of if, but when.
 The attackers only need to succeed once; defenders need to succeed every time.

 The Offline Alternative